ruminantia/mastication/README.md

 ## Supported LLM Providers

-Masticator works with any OpenAI-compatible API.
+Mastication works with any OpenAI-compatible API.
 Here are some examples:

 ### OpenRouter
 ```yaml